quixio/quix-docs/docs/tutorials/predictive-maintenance/phone-alerts.md

 So you are looking for an `Id` of `over-forecast`.

-You only want to publish the alert message to the poutput topic if it has the correct ID.
+You only want to publish the alert message to the output topic if it has the correct ID.
 Modify the event handler to the following:

 ``` python
 def on_event_data_received_handler(stream_consumer: qx.StreamConsumer, data: qx.EventData):